Rust Belt and Waterfalls, a mostly New York and Ohio 16 day loop, October 2021

 Sapalta, the restaurant at Plum Point Lodge, again, is phenomenal.

-It’s nice to be able to walk to bed after the Plumhattans and local wine, like the well-rated Hermann Wiemer.
-Or to the fire pit, where we met fellow travelers and shared destination tips.
+It’s nice to be able to walk to bed after Sapalta's Plumhattans and local wine.
+We enjoyed the well-rated Hermann Wiemer much more than anything we tasted at the wineries.
+We also hung out at the lodge's fire pit, where we met fellow travelers and shared destination tips.

 Taughannock Falls State Park (waterfalls!) is worth the hike and the pronunciation.

 Even better is Watkins Glen State Park (waterfalls!) where there are 350 unadvertised steps to the beginning of the trail!
 Worth it, but I was beginning to wonder why the NY state park system can’t be a little more transparent?
 We saw suffering grandparents attempting this hike.
 Also, the narrow and picturesque paths get stopped up by selfie-takers (like me).
 But, again, all praise the CCC!

 And so many more hikes that we didn’t take.
 Must return.
 Also, waterfalls.

 Watkins Glen walkways

 Cute Town alert: all of them!
 The Finger Lakes region and its intact main streets of Italianate and Federal buildings is an advertisement for why historic preservation is important.
 Because, cute towns!
 Waterloo, Geneva, Ovid, Montour Falls (waterfalls!)...